 While I do enjoy the FM band, I do wish they had installed an AM tuner.
 I know for a fact my town has a bunch of insanely small stations broadcasting all sorts of Amplitude Modulated nonsense that I can’t pick up on this beauty.
 As something billed as a world radio, I also would have liked for them to include shortwave on this model.
 I have a basic one that I play around with from time to time, and I can barely pick up this guy who broadcasts his views on why the Internet is a highway to damnation.
 I enjoy his show tremendously when I can hear it up and would like to listen to his shaky voice in higher fidelity.

 That is one of the real strengths of this radio.
 It sounds really nice.
-I might go so far to say that I have never used a portable radio that sounded so good.
-Which is why for the first time I decided to use the blue tooth features on many of my home devices and broadcast music from my laptop and portable music player.
+I might go so far as to say that I have never used a portable radio that sounded so good.
+This is why for the first time I decided to use the blue tooth features on many of my home devices and broadcast music from my laptop and portable music player.
 So as a bonus, this radio combined with a solid internet connection makes for a formidable jukebox.
-I count this as the one unexpected perk for me, since what I wanted was a great radio and what I got was a great portable rechargeable speaker with a nice FM tuner.
+I count this as the one unexpected perk for me since what I wanted was a great radio and what I got was a great portable rechargeable speaker with a pleasant FM tuner.

 I cannot say this is the perfect radio for me.
 It sounds and looks amazing (it should for nearly $300), but it is missing two things that would cement its place for the next decade on my desk.
 Those two things are the AM and shortwave bands.